sim108-Data/sinergia_massive_pose_extraction/README.md

 This repository contains the following main folders and files :

-* **Data** : regroups all the Data used in this project (FrameToFrame: regroups the files of our selfmade dataset both Json and JPG, Videos regroups the same files than the previous datasets but keeps contains the full video and the Json output of Open PifPaf )
+* **Data** : regroups all the Data used in this project (FrameToFrame: regroups the files of our self-made dataset both Json and JPG, Videos regroups the same files as the previous datasets but keeps contains the full video and the JSON output of Open PifPaf )

 * **Figures**: regroups all outputs of the methods used in the code for each tasks ( raw / normalised / confidence ) and auxilliary visualization output. (**Ann**/ **Knn**/**Pas** / **Videos**)